 - 9.9.1.
 Any changes to the design and/or method of working which result in greater assessed risks to the project or a Third Party shall be notified to the Contract Insurers immediately. - 9.9.2.
 All Value Engineering proposals submitted for approval to the Client or the Client's Representative shall include a statement setting out in full, technical benefits as a consequence of the proposals together with any variation in the Project Risk Assessments.
 Full specifications and drawings as appropriate shall be prepared and approved by the Client before implanting the change. - 9.9.3.
 All design changes instructed by the Client or the Client's Representative, or design changes introduced by the Contractor on design-construct contracts, during the Contract shall be reviewed by the Contractor and revised Risk Assessments submitted as appropriate for approval prior to carrying out the works. - 9.9.4.
 Any modifications to safety critical equipment and/or procedures shall be undertaken only by competent persons and be subject to review by the Designer and the Contractor. - 9.9.5.
 Regular monitoring of ground conditions shall be undertaken and any significant changes from those envisaged at commencement of the Contract shall be reviewed with the Client or the Client's Representative.
 The significance and potential impact of such changes in ground conditions shall be evaluated in relation to Method Statements, Inspection and Test Plans and Risk Assessments.
-The overall Management Plan and Construction Stage Project Risk Register shall be revised as necessary. - 9.9.6 Contract shall be identified, reviewed and the Construction Stage Project Risk Register revised accordingly.
+The overall Management Plan and Construction Stage Project Risk Register shall be revised as necessary. - 9.9.6 All changes in the construction process or design from that envisaged at commencement of the Contract shall be identified, reviewed and the Construction Stage Project Risk Register revised accordingly.